Besides all the new features of Visual Studio, there is a distinct

 - Providing a control-designer for

 Working on both Java and .NET Technology, I have developed various enterprise level applications on both platforms.
-Currently, I am working as a Senior Developer at SAM Enterprise company which resides in Tehran, Iran, and is a partner with S4M GmbH which develops solutions for media and is a Microsoft Gold Partner.
-I'm also a Microsoft Certified Professional Developer for Web, Windows and Enterprise applications.
+Currently, I am working as a Senior Software Developer at Readify which is a leading company on .NET technology in Australia.